e-pineda/ASM/README.md

 With this, it's important to mention that each agent learns by actively and independently updating their set of forecasting method through the Adaptive Rule Learning mechanism that I designed.

 ## Installation
-The only Python libraries required are Numpy, Pandas and Matplotlib.
-Run the below command before running the program:
+Use Python 3.12.5 and create a virtual environment.
+Then, run the below command to install the necessary packages:

 ```
 pip install -r requirements.txt